Firmware Boot and Recovery

 In order to attempt a secure boot, the initial boot stub needs to perform a minimum level of initialization to verify the next piece of boot code before handing off to that code.

-On ARM platforms, the inital boot ROM may be in the same package as the processor.
+On ARM platforms, the initial boot ROM may be in the same package as the processor.
 This is even more secure compared to a separate EEPROM.

 Recovery firmware must be able to take over the boot process if the boot stub determines that the normal writable firmware is corrupt, or if the user manually boots the device into recovery mode.